-My core values are very important to me.
+My core values are essential to me.
 Writing about them has brought clarity to how I approach life.
 My six core values are compassion, creativity, humility, wisdom, joy, and excellence.
-I will define them, explain why they are important to me, and measure whether my core values are in alignment with my current actions and behaviors.
+I will define them, explain why they are important to me, and measure whether my core values align with my current actions and behaviors.

 My Core Values Defined

 Here is how I would define each of them.